 Food Safety Concerns Regarding COVID-19

 While practicing home food safety and good personal hygiene are always important, handwashing is especially critical in reducing the spread of COVID-19 and should be done often.
 Before preparing or eating food, it’s important to wash your hands with clean water and soap for a minimum of 20 seconds.
-According to the U.S. Food and Drug Administration, the Centers for Disease Control and Prevention there is currently no evidence to suggest that COVID-19 can be transmitted through food or food packaging, but sharing food and beverages is discouraged.
-However, it may be possible for viruses to survive on surfaces and objects, reinforcing the need to observe proper hygiene and food safety practices.
+According to the U.S. Food and Drug Administration, the Centers for Disease Control and Prevention there is currently no evidence to suggest that COVID-19 can be transmitted through food or food packaging.
+For more information on food safety visit: Proper hygiene and food safety practices.

 Cooking Adapted Tools, Tips: